Modern marketers are quickly learning to love marketing automation. The proof is in the numbers.

 The artificial intelligence industry (which fuels marketing automation) is expected to be worth $16.06 billion by 2022.

 Many small business owners wonder how artificial intelligence and marketing automation can help their companies.
-Continue reading to learn how to implement some marketing automation basics along with the benefits you can expect from doing so.
+Continue reading to learn how to implement some marketing automation basics and the benefits you can expect from doing so.

 What Is Marketing Automation?

-The term “marketing automation” means having specific marketing tasks automatically done by artificial intelligence or bots.
-The method is becoming increasingly popular in the modern marketing world, and with good cause.
+“Marketing automation” means automatically having specific marketing tasks done by artificial intelligence or bots.
+The method is becoming increasingly popular in the modern marketing world, with good cause.

 Why Should You Be Using Marketing Automation?

-Marketing automation provides many benefits to both a marketing team and a company as a whole.
+Marketing automation provides many benefits to both a marketing team and a company.
 The primary benefit is greater efficiency.
 By automating more tasks, you get more done in less time.

-The use of marketing automation also helps lower costs by reducing wasted staff-hours.
-Since artificial intelligence (A.I) can be used around-the-clock, it also enhances the customer experience.
+The use of marketing automation also helps lower costs by reducing wasted staff hours.
+In addition, since artificial intelligence (A.I) can be used around the clock, it also enhances the customer experience.